 - Patient awareness with LEP patients in the U.S. calls for healthcare translations of content.
 Limited English Proficiency (LEP) patients are more apt to read the materials created for awareness when they are in their native language.
 This may include the website to introduce a new drug or the brochure designed for that drug along with awareness material on the disease.
 Putting that information into the patient’s language gives them greater control over understanding their condition and the treatment options available.

-Tips about healthcare translations
+Tips about healthcare translations and evaluating services

 Here are 5 quick things to keep in mind for evaluating Healthcare Translation Services